aimms/how-to/Articles/258/258-save-a-case-from-aimms-procedure.rst

 after running each scenario.
 However, for several long-running scenarios, this is very tedious.

 Instead, you can save cases automatically with a procedure.
 This way you can run a procedure that solves all your scenarios and saves cases after each solve, and let it run unattended.
+This is exemplified on `Employee Scheduling example <https://how-to.aimms.com/Articles/387/387-employee-scheduling.html>`_ .

 Writing the procedure
 -----------------------------------